Some Clarity On This Upgrade?

 Hello Liz.
 Many Thanks for your contribution.

-Losing data is always a painful experience and it does put you off attempting further upgrades.
+Losing data is always a painful experience, and it does put you off attempting further upgrades.

 I appreciate it is a big job having to go through all of your data: locating where your files are, which files you need to keep, which ones you don't, etc.

 The key to making this easier is to manage things as you go along each day.
-Accept one day your files will need to be moved onto a new computer, for example, and put the necessary steps in place.
+Except one day your files will need to be moved onto a new computer, for example, and put the necessary steps in place.

 Some ideas include:*